Stepwise functional refoundation of relational concept analysis: Introduction

+These mutually supported concepts may not be returned by RCA.
+However, they determine families of more complete concept lattices covering the data.
+Hence, it remains to determine which unique family is returned by RCA.
+In this respect, this report may be thought of as a way to restore the completeness of RCA by providing more possible concepts.
+This completeness may be useful in applications in which the most relevant solution is not the minimal one.
+It may also contribute to unveil more implications or dependencies between concepts.

-This question stemmed out of curiosity.
+This problem of alternative RCA results stemmed out of curiosity.
 It occurred to us through experimenting with relational concept analysis for extracting link keys.
-Although RCA was returning acceptable results, it was easy to identify other valid results that it did not return.
-When RCA is used for extracting description logic terminologies, it make sense to return minimal terminologies that may be extended.
+Although RCA was returning acceptable results, it was easy to identify other acceptable results that it did not return.
+When RCA is used for extracting description logic terminologies, it makes sense to return minimal terminologies that may be extended.
 But different sets of link keys would return totally different sets of links.
-The problem also manifests itself in applications in which developers add artificial identifiers in their data in order to constrain the returned solution \cite{dolques2012a,braud2018a}.
+The problem also manifests itself in applications in which developers add artificial identifiers in their data in order to constrain the returned solution to include more concepts \cite{dolques2012a,braud2018a}.

+To understand why such concepts are not provided, and which concepts are returned by RCA, this report questions its semantics.
+The semantics of relational concept analysis has, so far, been provided in a rather operational way \cite{rouanehacene2013b}.
+It specifies that RCA returns a family of concept lattices referring to each other that describe the input data and it shows that this result is unique.
+However, when there exist cycles in the dependencies between data, several families may satisfy these constraints.
 Hence, relational concept analysis needs a more precise and process-independent semantics that defines what it returns.
 For that purpose, this report provides a structured description of the space on which relational concept analysis applies.
-It then defines acceptable solutions as those families of concept lattices which belong to the space determined by the initial contexts (\emph{well-formed}), cannot scale new attributes (\emph{saturated}), and refer only to concepts of the family (\emph{self-supported}).
+It then defines acceptable solutions as those families of concept lattices which belong to the space determined by the initial family of formal contexts (\emph{well-formed}), cannot scale new attributes (\emph{saturated}), and refer only to concepts of the family (\emph{self-supported}).